SS Principessa Mafalda

-SS Principessa Mafalda was an Italian transatlantic ocean liner built for the Navigazione Generale Italiana (NGI) company.
+SS Principessa Matilda was an Italian transatlantic ocean liner built for the Navigazione Generale Italiana (NGI) company.
 Named after Princess Mafalda of Savoy, second daughter of King Victor Emmanuel III, the ship was completed and entered NGI's South American service between Genoa and Buenos Aires in 1909.
 Her sister ship sank immediately upon launching on 22 September 1907.

 On 25 October 1927, while off the coast of Brazil, a propeller shaft fractured and damaged the hull.
 The ship sank slowly in the presence of rescue vessels, but confusion and panic resulted in 314 fatalities out of the 1,252 passengers and crew on board the ship.
-The sinking resulted in the greatest loss of life in Italian shipping and the largest ever in the Southern Hemisphere in peacetime, with the ship that was called "the Italian Titanic".
+The sinking resulted in the greatest loss of life in Italian shipping, with the ship that was called "the Italian Titanic".

 Early history

 Principessa Mafalda was built at Cantiere Navale di Riva Trigoso with her sister, Principessa Jolanda, which capsized and sank at her launch on 22 September 1907.
 Principessa Mafalda was launched on 22 October 1908 without her superstructure installed in order to avoid the same accident.
 She was finally completed on 30 March 1909 and became the flagship of the NGI.
 In 1910, she played a part in developing long-distance radio communication when Guglielmo Marconi conducted experiments on board.

 Specifically designed for voyages between Genoa and Buenos Aires, Principessa Mafalda was considered the best ship on this route for several years, travelling at a relatively rapid 18 knots.
 Her amenities included a two-story ballroom and spacious cabins in Louis XVI style.
 On the eve of World War I, on 22 August 1914, she made her one and only voyage between Genoa and New York City.
 During the war, she was requisitioned by the Italian Royal Navy and housed officers at Taranto.
 She resumed her prewar South American service in 1918.
 She remained the NGI's flagship until 1922, when the assumed the role.
 By 1926 the Mafalda had made over 90 long but uneventful round trips.

 On 10 January 1920, the ship was reported missing due to hitting a mine with a full loss of life.
 Two days later, it sent a radio signal that it was safe and was proceeding as normal.